Iron Dome: Energy weapons

 At the 2014 Singapore Air Show, Rafael unveiled its Iron Beam laser air-defense system.
 Iron Beam is a directed-energy weapon made to complement the Iron Dome system by using a high-energy laser to destroy rockets, mortar bombs, and other airborne threats.
 Development of the system began some time after the joint United States and Israel Nautilus laser development program ended.

 In December 2014, former Israeli Air Force chief and head of Boeing Israel David Ivry showed interest in the American Laser Weapon System (LaWS).
 Earlier that month, the U.S. Navy had revealed that the LaWS had been mounted on the USS Ponce and locked onto and destroyed designated targets with near-instantaneous lethality, with each laser shot costing less than $1.

 In February 2022, Israeli Prime Minister Naftali Bennett announced that a ground-based laser system would begin deployment within a year, first as a trial and then operationally.
 The system will first be deployed to the south of the country to areas most under threat from rockets fired from the Gaza Strip; the ultimate goal is for Israel to be surrounded by a "laser wall" to protect from rockets, missiles, and UAVs.
 While lasers are cheaper to fire per shot, they can be impacted by weather, have a slow rate of fire, and have less range.
-Therefore they will be used in conjunction with Iron Dome in situations where they can reduce overall interception costs.
+Therefore, they will be used in conjunction with Iron Dome in situations where they can reduce overall interception costs.
 A procurement contract for the Iron Beam system was signed the next month, however the schedule for fielding was revealed to be delayed for several years.

 C-Dome

 In October 2014, Rafael unveiled a naval version of the Iron Dome called C-Dome.
 It is designed to protect vessels in blue and littoral waters from ballistic trajectory and direct attack weapons fired in saturation attacks.
-C-Dome includes a 10-round canister loaded with vertically-launched Tamir interceptors for 360-degree coverage, a feature not supported by the land-based Iron Dome system; the ship's own surveillance radar is used to negate the need for a dedicated fire control radar.
+C-Dome includes a 10-round canister loaded with vertically launched Tamir interceptors for 360-degree coverage, a feature not supported by the land-based Iron Dome system; the ship's own surveillance radar is used to negate the need for a dedicated fire control radar.
 The system has a small footprint to enable installation on small ships like offshore patrol vessels, corvettes, and even stationary oil rigs.
-Though in the very early stages of concept development, Rafael estimated that it could take less than a year to build a prototype C-Dome system.
+In the very early stages of concept development, Rafael estimated that it could take less than a year to build a prototype C-Dome system.
 Preliminary discussions with potential users have already been launched.
 The C-Dome will be used on the Israeli Navy's Sa'ar 6-class corvettes.
 On 18 May 2016 Col. Ariel Shir, head of Israeli Naval operation systems announced that the system had successfully intercepted and destroyed a salvo of short range missiles while deployed on a naval vessel at sea.
 On 27 November 2017, the Israeli military declared initial operational capability for the C-Dome, completing more than 18 months of integration and design work.